Aarhus Docklands: Construction and change of plans

 The original second phase of the Lighthouse project, included a 142 m tower.
 Located at the edge of the harbour front, overlooking the Aarhus Bay, it would have been the tallest building in Denmark and a landmark for the city of Aarhus.
 It was planned to comprise more apartments, offices, a hotel and restaurant and underground parking lots.
 In addition to the original financial problems, it was discovered during the construction of phase 1 in 2008, that the construction ground was not stable enough to support a tower of that size.
 A countrywide geological survey showed that the building site was in fact one of the most unstable in Denmark.
 In December 2013, the investment company Havneinvest A/S decided not to use the buy- and construct-option for the tower site.
 The option prize was DKK 270 mill (originally DKK 417 million), but after four years of thorough investigations for DKK 9 million, the investor concluded that the project could not be realized.
 The investigations revealed among several issues, that the wind conditions could not allow for balconies at the tower.
 The Hilton Hotels & Resorts company has also abandoned the project, because they found the hotel capacity in Aarhus large enough for the market.

 The construction price for the tower has been estimated at DKK 1.5 billion and now Aarhus Municipality is considering other investors and a rethinking of the original tower project altogether.

 Return of the tower

 On 13 March 2018, a modified version of the tower was publicly reinstated into the Lighthouse plan.
-The 45 stories, 142 m tall building was completed in 2023.
+The 45-story, 142 m-tall building was completed in 2023.